Skip to Content

 The Crucial Factors to Consider When Choosing a Spinning Reel for a Braided Line

-My fishing gear collection includes more spinning reels than I use, and I’m always on the lookout for new models I must add to my collection.
-I’m mentioning this because I want to show you how much I love using these reels.
+My fishing gear collection includes more spinning reels than I use, and I’m always looking for new models I must add to my collection.
+I’m mentioning this to show you how much I love using these reels.

 Some manufacturers indicate that some models have braid-ready spools, often prompting inexperienced anglers to think they can’t use braided lines with all spinning reels.

-This designation only indicates that a reel has a rubber band in the spool’s arbor that allows you to spool a braided line without monofilament line backing.
+This designation only indicates that a reel has a rubber band in the spool’s arbor, allowing you to spool a braided line without backing the monofilament line.
 However, you can put masking tape over the conventional spinning reel’s arbor to prevent line slipping when using a braided line.

-Backing a braided line with a monofilament line is advisable in either case because it will ensure your line won’t slip from the arbor.
+Backing a braided line with a monofilament line is advisable to ensure your line won’t slip from the arbor.
 Hence, getting a spinning reel with a braid-ready spool has never been at the top of my priority list.

 On the other hand, checking the reel’s braid capacity is paramount because it will tell you the maximum line length and test you can spool on a reel.